How Johnson & Johnson Has Pioneered in the Battle Against HIV/AIDS

 Did you like reading this story?
 Click the heart to show your love.

-Forty years ago, in June 1981, a mysterious disease emerged in California and New York.
+More than forty years ago, in June 1981, a mysterious disease emerged in California and New York.
 It would soon become one of the most well-known—and urgent—health challenges of our time.

 There is no cure for HIV, and if left untreated, it can lead to Acquired Immunodeficiency Syndrome (AIDS).
 But over the last 25 years, Johnson & Johnson’s commitment to HIV/AIDS research has helped make groundbreaking progress toward ending the epidemic, including the introduction of effective, lifesaving treatments, and significant strides toward a vaccine to stop the virus’ spread.
 In fact, in 1985 Dr. Paul Janssen—the namesake of the Janssen Pharmaceutical Companies of Johnson & Johnson—set up a research collaboration in Belgium to start screening compounds that might help fight HIV, which helped contribute to a Janssen treatment that was approved in 2008.

-Recently, the company, in partnership with ViiV Healthcare, secured approval from the U.S. Food and Drug Administration (FDA) for the first-ever long-acting injectable regimen for the treatment of HIV infection.
+Most recently, the company, in partnership with ViiV Healthcare, secured approval from the U.S. Food and Drug Administration (FDA) for the first-ever long-acting injectable regimen for the treatment of HIV infection.
 "A lot of people thought it could never be done,” says, Global Head of Development, Infectious Diseases at the Janssen Pharmaceutical Companies of Johnson & Johnson, “but through innovative science and strong collaborations, we’ve been able to get there.”